uplg/cat-api/README.md

 The `docker-compose.yml` mounts configuration files from the host:

 - `devices.json` - Device configurations
+- `device-cache.json` - Cached DPS (some devices only report changes but don't expose DPS directly, so we need to cache on data event/update)
-- `meal-plans.json` - Cached meal plans
+- `users.json` - Users "DB"
 - `.env` - Environment variables

 ### Build Backend Only